COMCIFS/comcifs.github.io/looping_proposal.md

 ## Proposal summary

 A new dataname, `_audit.schema`, is defined.
 Values of this dataname are linked to special categories that are used to loop and link other categories together.
 All CIF-reading software should check this dataname.
 CIF-writing software need only set this dataname if a non-default value is chosen.
+All current CIF usage corresponds to the default value.

 ## Definitions